topics i can speak on

 In this session, Brittany will illustrate that when we choose to salvage our suffering through strength and empathy, we can also become a beacon of hope and support for those still lost in the dark.
 Combining raw and relatable stories, actionable advice, and compelling research, this experience will empower audiences to take brave action in their own lives.

 Brittany Piper was 20 years old when she was brutally raped by a man pretending to be a good samaritan.
-Now, nearly ten years later, she refuses to keep silent as she gently unravels this sensitive topic with audiences, allowing them to gain a deeper understanding of this prevalent issue.
-As a survivor and women’s studies scholar (focusing on Gender Based Violence, Prevention and Rape Culture), with extensive work in local and international organizations (including Rape Crisis Centers in conflict countries): Brittany is able to use her perspective as a survivor, as well as a sexual violence expert, to educate communities and organizations on the many perspectives of sexual violence prevention AND recovery.
+Now ten years later, she refuses to keep silent as she gently unravels this sensitive topic with audiences.
+As a survivor and women’s studies scholar, with extensive work in local and international organizations (including Rape Crisis Centers in conflict countries): Brittany is able to use her unique perspective as a survivor AND leading sexual violence expert, to compassionately welcome audiences into the conversation— allowing an inclusive culture for all voices, and a deeper understanding of this pervasive issue.
+Her program highlights: consent, rape culture & rape myths, safe and effective ways to directly or indirectly intervene as an active bystander, community responsibility, supporting survivors in their recoveries, and the healing process for survivors.

 How to address the community’s involvement in rape culture through such concepts as: victim-blaming, rape myths, and more.